EXCLUSIVE-Commodities trader Noble to exit cocoa business -sources

 Noble's cocoa business included exporting operations in the world's top two growers Ivory Coast and Ghana.

 The move follows the departure of Paul Davis, a veteran cocoa trader, who resigned as global head of cocoa in October 2014.
-(Additional reporting by Manolo Serapio in Singapore; Editing by David Goodman, Louise Heavens and David Evans)
+(Reporting by Ange Aboa, Sarah McFarlane and Manolo Serapio; Editing by Nigel Hunt, David Goodman and Louise Heavens)

 * Refinery's fuel production at least 50 pct capacity -trade